-This will create 2 tables in the database, one for User (with name USER), and one for Account (with name ACCOUNT).
+This will create 2 tables in the database, USER (for class User), and ACCOUNT (for class Account).
 With RDBMS the ACCOUNT table will have a column USER_ID (since RDBMS will place the FK on the side without the "mapped-by").
 Like this

+USER ACCOUNT

-USER ACCOUNT +USER_ID LOGIN +ACCOUNT_ID FIRSTNAME LASTNAME #USER_ID
++USER_ID LOGIN +ACCOUNT_ID FIRSTNAME

+LASTNAME #USER ID